-In a decentralized democratic political system, politicians are accountable to their local electorate.
-In a centralized system, a politician is accountable to the electorate of all jurisdictions he is governing.
+In a decentralized democratic political system, politicians are accountable to their local electorates.
+In a centralized system, a politician is accountable to the electorates of all jurisdictions he is governing.
 This difference triggers the question of whether the level of accountability will be higher under a centralized or under a decentralized system.
 In general, an individual jurisdiction is less likely to be pivotal in changing the outcome of centralized elections in a multi-jurisdiction setting.
-Seabright (1996) and Persson and Tabellini (2000, chapter 9) have built a strong argument on this insight that decentralization is likely to increase accountability.
-The present analysis shows that this argument can be reversed if election choices are randomly distorted, at least as long as the random factors are relatively unimportant.
-With electoral uncertainty, accountability can be higher under a centralized regime.
+This insight provides a strong argument that decentralization is likely to increase accountability, as originally pointed out by Seabright (1996) and also stressed by Persson and Tabellini (2000, chapter 9).
+The present analysis shows, however, that the contrary may actually be the case, if random distortions of voters' re-election decisions introduce the possibility that accountable politicians are voted out of office due to "bad luck".
+With such random factors outside the incumbent politician's control, which introduce uncertainty into voters' re-election decisions, accountability can be higher under a centralized regime, at least as long as the random factors are relatively unimportant.
+Examples of such random factors are natural or economic events outside the control and the responsibility of the incumbent politician, such as the weather during the incumbent's term of office, the weather on election day, exogenous economic shocks, etc.